-The DCS launched a GPS electronic monitoring device for awaiting-trial detainees in November 2013, a move that was aimed at enhancing public safety through electronic monitoring.
+The DCS launched a GPS electronic monitoring device for awaiting-trial detainees in November 2013, a move that enhances public safety through electronic monitoring.

 The GPS electronic monitoring device could help to prevent potentially volatile situations involving offenders.

 The watch-like gadget is strapped to the leg of the offender.